U.S. flag

 Suggestive Findings

-Nephropathic cystinosis should be suspected in infants and young children with the following clinical, laboratory, and radiographic features.
+Nephropathic cystinosis should be suspected in infants and young children with the following clinical, laboratory, and imaging features and family history.

 • Severe polyuria, polydipsia, and dehydration